Azure/DevOps-Self-Hosted/docs/wiki/Creating images with the Azure Image Builder.md

 > **Note:** All files are written in a way that should make modifications easy.
 However, to help you get started, please take not of the following recommendations:
 > - If you want to add additional logic to your pipeline, make sure to modify the `pipeline.jobs.yml` template to ensure that the added / modified steps are applied equally across all stages.
 > - If you want to add additional resources to your deployment, make sure to modify the `image.deploy.bicep` file to ensure that the added / modified resources are applied to all environments equally.
 If you further want to ensure your template remains flexible, you can add additional parameters you can then reference from the `<env>.image.bicep` file.
 > - If you want to modify any of the existing module templates and discover a property you want to use is missing, you can simply add it to the corresponding module.
-However, to use it, make sure to not only add a parameter for your new property to the module, but also give it a value by providing it in the `image.deploy.bicep` file.
+However, to use it, make sure to not only add a parameter/deployment for your new property to the module, but also give it a value by providing it in the `image.deploy.bicep` file.

 # Process